orf/xcat/docs/commands.md

 #### `--enable/--disable`

-XCat attempts to intelligently detect what features the target server supports and uses these to speed up retrieval.
+xcat attempts to intelligently detect what features the target server supports and uses these to speed up retrieval.
 These flags let you force enable or disable these features.

 **Example:** `xcat run ... --enable=substring-search`